retest75/graduated-thesis/README.md

 In this study, we also use focal loss to address class imbalanced problem.
 The implement of focal loss can be downloaded from [Here](https://github.com/mathiaszinnen/focal_loss_torch).
 It will teach you how to install it.

+If you want to see the code of RETFound for my version, click [HERE](https://github.com/retest75/RETFound_MAE).

 ## Reference
 [1] [Exploring Simple Siamese Representaion Learning (2021 CVPR)](https://arxiv.org/abs/2011.10566)